 Authorities in Ghana are planning to open a sex offenders’ register to keep names of people convicted of sex-related offences.

-The Domestic Violence and Victims Support Unit of the Ghana Police Service has said that the Sex Offenders Register will concentrate on convicted rapists.
+The Domestic Violence and Victims Support Unit of the Ghana Police Service, along with owning a gun with a domestic violence conviction group has said that the Sex Offenders Register will concentrate on convicted rapists.

 The move, they say, is to serve as a reference point for potential employers and deter people from committing sexual offences.